Gay guide to Manila setting out practical safety tips, highlights of the city's gay scene, top places to stay, where to eat, and more!

 If you want to feel like you're experiencing a tropical island resort in the middle of a big city – head to the Sofitel Philippine Plaza!

-Afterwards it was time to relax amongst the tropical gardens surrounding the huge pool, or head to Le Spa for a massage and sauna session.
+Afterward, it was time to relax amongst the tropical gardens surrounding the huge pool or head to Le Spa for a massage and sauna session.

 Sofitel Philippine Plaza Manila boasts an amazing restaurant called Spiral, where 21 different ateliers showcase divine cuisines from around the world.
-From rotisserie chicken to sushi, peking duck and pizza, we were absolutely spoiled for choice.
+From rotisserie chicken to sushi, Peking duck, and pizza, we were spoiled for choice.
 That's not even mentioning the five other restaurants and bars where you can have snacks or cocktails.

 The only (possible) downside to staying at the gay friendly Sofitel is that you might never want to leave and explore what Manila has to offer!